 There is no foreign language requirement for this degree.

 Candidates must pass a written comprehensive examination that tests general knowledge of economic theory and quantitative methods.
 Every master’s student is expected to take the first available offering of the comprehensive examination after he/she has completed the economics core courses.
 This examination is offered twice a year.

 All courses and examinations must be completed within three years of the original registration at Boston University’s Graduate School of Arts & Sciences.
 International students may be subject to additional restrictions imposed by the terms of their visas, as governed by the International Students & Scholars Office (ISSO).

-The MA Programs Rules apply to all master’s degrees.
+The MA Program Rule apply to all master’s degrees.